yuri-lcy/istio/README.md

 ### Installing

-Installing Istio with Ambient enabled is simple -- just pass `--set profile=ambient`.
+Installing Istio with Ambient enabled is simple -- just pass `--set profile=acmg`.

 First you will need to download the Ambient-enabled build of `istioctl`: